liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 The bottom is line that if you intend to use Marketplace apps, you should enable PACL.
-We provide manually installation documentation for all the app servers supported by Liferay.
+We provide manually installation documentation for all the app servers supported by @product@.
 Each of those sections has a subsection that explains how to enable Java security for that app server, which is a prerequisite for enabling PACL.
 Once you have Java security enabled, PACL can be enabled by adding one line to your `portal-ext.properties` or